-Planning a trip to Esteros del Iberá?
-If you’d like to learn more about the Wetlands, read the 10 Interesting Facts you need to know to enjoy a unique experience surrounded by nature and the traditions of Corrientes Province.
+Planning a trip to Esteros del Iberá Wetlands?
+If you’d like to learn more about the Argentinian Northeast region, find here 10 Interesting Facts you need to know to enjoy a unique experience surrounded by nature and the traditions of Corrientes Province.

-The word “Iberá” is derived from Y-Bera, which means “shining waters.”
+The meaning of the Guaraní word “Iberá” is derived from Y-Bera, which means “shining waters.”
 The area has ponds of stagnant water, one to three meters in depth, covered with aquatic plants including aguapé, irupé, water lettuce and duckweed

-The Esteros del Iberá is usually home to numerous threatened species.
-An awareness-raising effort was implemented in Corrientes province, setting eco-friendly objectives.
+The Esteros del Iberá is home to numerous threatened species.
+As a matter of fact, many awareness-raising effort were implemented in Corrientes province, setting eco-friendly objectives.
 Guides in the region have received special training eco-tourism, for the purpose of communicating the importance of environmental care and conservation.

 Any impact on the water system will have a ripple effect on the landscape; therefore, the construction of roads or canals, the planting of trees or any work in the fields affects the wetlands.
 Therefore, before any of these activities are carried out, or before the application of herbicides, pesticides, and even nutrients, an Environmental Impact Assessment is required.